aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-pictures/_index.md

             // Accessing the newly added picture
             const picture = worksheet.pictures.get(pictureIndex);

-            // Absolute positioning of the picture in unit of pixels picture.left = 60;
+            // Absolute positioning of the picture in units of pixels picture.left = 60;
             picture.top = 10;